Growing Desperate

 While Docker is a very cool technology that holds a lot of promise for the future of devops, it’s not always the best fit for JVM-based apps.
 The standard approach of baking every runtime dependency into the image and running each container as a self-contained system gets out of hand rather quickly from a resource utilization perspective.
 How many JVMs can your server fit into memory at once?

-At Democracy Works we wanted to find a way to share JVMs, for this and other reasons1.
+At Democracy Works we wanted to find a way to share JVMs, for this and other reasons[datomic-license].
 We use Immutant as our production app server for this.
 Our first attempt to combine Docker and Immutant 1 worked but it was a bit clunky.
 It involved building .ima (Immutant archive) files in the CMD’s of the app containers and then doing a –volumes-from for each (now-stopped) app container when we ran the Immutant container.
-Especially in dev, it was hard to get all the pieces to line up just so.
-We no longer...
+Especially in dev, it was hard to get all the pieces to line up just so...

 Continue reading →